 If any of us lived forever, we could always write code refined to perfection.
 Unfortunately the constraints of time and mortality – and, less metaphysically, those of our employers – mean that those of us wishing to learn how to code must also learn how to code relatively quickly.

 Coding fast is a wholly other skill than coding well.
 In fact, it is arguably less a skill in its own right than the aggregate of an entire constellation of apparently minor skills.
-It is important and complex enough a topic that we intend to dedicate two articles to it: the first will explore practical methods to code faster and more efficiently, while the next will consider broader questions of attitude and approach.
+It is important and complex enough a topic that we intend to split this article into two parts, so that we may cover faster coding both in practice and in theory.

 #1.
 Know your editor

 Many programmers only learn the basic functionality of code editors like Visual Studio Code, PhpStorm, or Pycharm, perhaps because they feel that studying them in greater depth would steal time from whatever coding project they’re working on.
 Don’t fall for that trap!
 You may think that learning keyboard shortcuts, or how to quickly find and open files, will only gain a second or two for every paragraph of code you write – but once you’re doing that instinctively, it can shave off up to 10% of the time you spend in front of the monitor.

 Set aside one day and dedicate it entirely to learning and exercising yourself in the more advanced functions of your editor, particularly if you are assigned a project that requires you to switch to a new one.
 It’s one of the most direct and universally efficient ways to speed up the coding process.